arungudelli/angularjswiki/content/en/fontawesome/fa-cloud-upload-alt.md

-## Combine Cloud Upload Alt icon with other font awesome icons
+## Combine fa-cloud-upload-alt icon with other font awesome icons
 In font awesome icons,using stacking we can combine multiple icons and display it as one icon

 To do that use the fa-stack class on the parent, the fa-stack-1x for the regularly sized icon, and fa-stack-2x for the larger icon.